Building a stronger and connected local food system. Together.

 Shared Storage

-Line drawing of a delivery truck
+A black and white line drawing of a truck

 Logistics Support